ebellm/pyraf-dbsp/docs/quickstart.md

 	mark_bad([47,49,50],side='blue')
 	mark_bad([35],side='red')

-Create arcs and dome flats:
+Create arcs and dome flats (run this after you have at least one science exposure):

 	create_arc_dome()